jethornton/flexgui/docs/source/labels.rst

 	spindle_homed_n_lb, spindle_orient_state_n_lb
 	spindle_orient_fault_n_lb, spindle_actual_speed_lb

-.. note:: Spindle speed is the commanded speed, not the actual speed (if an override is in effect.)
+.. note:: Spindle speed is the commanded speed, not the actual speed if anything has changed the actual speed.

 Spindle speed setting label `spindle_speed_lb` shows the current spindle speed setting even if the spindle is not running; this is normal.